 RADIAL: A panel layout where the seams and panels radiate from the corners of the sail in the direction of the highest load.

-SAILMAKERS WEIGHT (SM-oz): Weight in ounces of a piece of fabric measuring 28.5" x 36".
+SAILMAKERS WEIGHT: Weight in ounces of a piece of fabric measuring 2.5 inches x 36 inches

-SCRIM: A base fabric component created by laying out fibers in a grid pattern with the fibers joined at their intersection.
-A scrim can be constructed by passing fill and warp yarns over and under one another; by knitting, in which the fibers and "tied" at each intersection; or by laying the fibers straight across one another and connecting them at the intersections with glue.
+SCRIM: A base fabric component created by laying out fibres in a grid pattern with the fibres joined at their intersection.
+A scrim can be constructed by passing fill and warp yarns over and under one another; by knitting, in which the fibres and tied at each intersection, or by laying the fibres straight across one another and connecting them at the intersections with glue.

-TAFFETA: An unfinished fabric employed as a covering, usually in laminate sailcloth, often enhancing durability and chafe resistance
+TAFFETA: An unfinished fabric employed as a covering, usually in a laminate sailcloth, often enhancing durability and chafe resistant.

-TENACITY: The tensile stress at rupture of a fiber expressed in grams of force per denier.
-Tenacity relates to the breaking strength of fibers and should not be confused with modulus, which relates more directly with a fiber's ability to resist stretch.
+TENACITY: The tensile stress at rupture of a fibre expressed in grams or force per denier.
+Tenacity relates to the breaking strength of fibres and should not be confused with modulus, which relates more directly with a fibres ability to resist stretch.

-TENSILE STRENGTH: A measure of the ability of a fiber, yarn or fabric to withstand pulling stresses.
+TENSILE STRENGTH: A measure of the ability of a fibre, yarn or fabric to withstand pulling stresses.

-THREADLINE: The direction of the fibers or yarns in the warp, fill or bias.
+THREADLINE: The direction of the fibres or yarns in the warp, fill or bias.

 UV RESISTANCE: A measure of the effect of sunlight on cloth.
 UV resistance is usually expressed as the time it would take for a material exposed to sunlight to lose half of its breaking strength.

-WARP: The yarns or fibers in a fabric that run the length of a roll of cloth and, in a woven fabric, are interlaced with the fill (weft) yarns.
+WARP: The yarns or fibres in a fabric that run the length of a roll or cloth and in a woven fabric are interlaced with the fill (weft) yarns.

-WOVEN: Material made by interlacing fibers over and under each other in a regular pattern.
-Types of weaves include plain, leno and basket, among others.
+WOVEN: Material made by interlacing fibres over and under each other in a regular pattern.
+Types of weaves include: plain, leno and basket among others.

-YARN: A continuous strand of fibers created when a cluster of individual fibers are twisted together.
+YARN: A continuous strand of fibres created when a cluster of individual fibres are twisted together.
 Yarns are used to create fabrics.